 Beyond the Class – Autonomous Learning Resources (approx 2 hours for each lesson)

-Please take time to look through the section at the end of your Teacher’s Guide.
-Here you will find carefully selected, relevant resources, materials and suggestions for students who would like to learn more in their own time.
-This knowledge, as we have suggested, can provide the perfect basis for collaborative project-based actions or alternatively personal projects focusing on a specific aspect of modern slavery or trafficking.
+The self-access component of each lesson provides carefully-selected, relevant resources and suggestions for students who would like to learn more in their own time.
+The lessons also provide the perfect basis for collaborative project-based actions or personal projects that focus on modern slavery or trafficking.

 So, download the material and enjoy teaching these lessons.
 Each lesson is creative, powerful, informative and includes innovative ideas for creating lasting personal impact beyond the classroom.

-This is a project of collaboration, passion and love.
 Would you or your students like to contribute or participate in some way?
 Please let us know about the impact and outcome of these lessons.
-We would love to hear from you and your students, so contact us at firstname.lastname@example.org.
+We would love to hear from you .
+Contact us at firstname.lastname@example.org.

 All teaching units were created by The NO Project through the support of The Rights Lab, Nottingham University, UK.